-these are printed using a different process to our main litho printed range Designing Large Format Posters is slightly different to designing for litho print, partly because of their increased size but also because of the difference in technology.
+these are printed using a different process than our main litho printed range designing for litho print, partly because of their increased size but also because of the difference in technology.
 The basic principles are the same - you still need to prepare everything in CMYK and follow the rest of the instructions in this guide, but here are some extra tips...